starruby15/ee183da_ps1/README.md

 5(a).
 Exploring values: shown in results folder.

-low error, high discount (original) => robot aims for +10
+(0.01, 0.9) (original) => robot aims for +10

-low error, low discount => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it

-high error, low discount => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it
+(0.01, 0.1) => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it

-low error, low discount => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it.
+(0.3, 0.1) => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it.
 This one is slightly different because the robot has freezes almost everywhere except to +10.

+(0.1, 0.3) => robot goes for either +1 or +10, but also freezes when there is a high danger zone next to it.
+In this one the robot is willing to move down and left for +10 but still freezes 4/6 times.

-high error, high discount => robot aims for +10, but does freeze when between obstacle and high danger zone
+(0.4, 0.9) => robot aims for +10, but does freeze when between obstacle and high danger zone